apiaryio/api-blueprint/API Blueprint Specification.md

 A Payload **should have** its Media Type associated.
 A Payload's Media type represents the metadata always received or sent in the form of a HTTP `Content-Type` header.

-Following section are payload sections: [Request Section](#ActionRequestSection), [Response Section](#ActionResponseSection) and [Object Section](#ResourceObjectSection).
+Following section are payload sections: [Request Section](#ActionRequestSection), [Response Section](#ActionResponseSection) and [Model Section](#ResourceModelSection).
 Refer to the specific payload sections on how to define a payload of the specific type.

 The Payload might include following **optional** subsections: